connor-prinster/Groovy-Programs/readme.md

 ```
 * you can have nested switch statements as well as nested if statements
 * methods are the same in Groovy as in Java, can take 0 or infinity amount of parameters
+* can have a method return any type including the typeless 'def'